asreview/asreview/docs/source/features/post_screening.rst

 relevant/irrelevant papers or the list of papers not seen during the screening proces. .
 6. You will be asked where to save the file.

-Three columns will be added to your dataset:
+In case of an Excel or a CSV file, three columns will be added to your dataset:

 The column titled **included** contains the labels as provided by the user:
 ``0`` = not relevant, ``1`` = relevant and if missing it means the record is